takagi/intel-hex/README.markdown

 ## Record Types

-There are fix record types defined in Intel HEX format and their implementation status in the library is as following.
+There are six record types defined in Intel HEX format and their implementation status in the library is as following.

 Hex code | Record type | Status
 ---------|-------------|-------